JvanKatwijk/qt-dab/README.md

   * Both DAB bands supported):
   	* VHF Band III (default),
    	* L-Band (obsolete now)
-  * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)
+  * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)m
-  * Spectrum view (incl. constellation diagram, correlation result, TII spectrum)
+  * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum,
-  * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
+  * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars),
-  * Detailed information for other services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type)
+  * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type),
-  * Automatic display of TII (Transmitter Identification Information) data when transmitted
+  * Automatic display of TII (Transmitter Identification Information) data when transmitted,
-  * *Presets* for easy switching of programs in different ensembles (see section *Presets*)
+  * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
-  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
+  * Dumping of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later,
-  * Dumping the input in xml format (see section on xml format)
+  * Dumping the input in xml format (see section on xml format),
-  * Saving audio as uncompressed wave files
+  * Saving audio as uncompressed wave files,
-  * Saving aac frames from DAB+ services for processing by e.g. VLC
+  * Saving aac frames from DAB+ services for processing by e.g. VLC,
-  * Saving the ensemble content (description of audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
+  * Saving the ensemble content description: audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
-  * Scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file)
+  * Scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
-  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888)
+  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888),
-  * TPEG output: when configured the data is sent to a specified ip address
+  * TPEG output: when configured the data is sent to a specified ip address,
   * Supports inputs from
-  	- SDRplay (both RSP I and RSP II), with separate entries for v2 and v3 library
-  	- Airspy, including Airspy mini,
+	- Adalm Pluto
    	- SDR DAB sticks (RTL2838U or similar),
 	- HACKRF One,
+  	- Airspy, including Airspy mini,
+  	- SDRplay ( RSP I, RSP II, RSP Duo and RSP Dx), with separate entries for v2 and v3 library
 	- limeSDR,
-	- pluto (experimental),
 	- Soapy (experimental, Linux only),
    	- prerecorded dump (*.raw, *.iq and *.sdr),
 	- xml format files, and
-	- rtl_tcp servers
+	- rtl_tcp servers.
   * Clean interface to add other devices, see below.

 Not yet or partly implemented: